-Computers, mobiles, and other electronic devices penetrated our lives and changed them in the way that nobody expected.
+Computers, mobiles, and other electronic devices penetrated our lives and changed them in a way that nobody expected.
 The healthcare field is not an exception.
 Many people know that cybersecurity is important, but few are aware of the effective utilization of these gadgets.
 Raising people’s awareness is a difficult task.
-The provision of cybersecurity, such as protection of internal data, is becoming more important.
+The provision of cybersecurity, such as the protection of internal data, is becoming more important.
 In this article, we offer ten tips to help enhance cybersecurity in healthcare.
-Hopefully, these ten tips will help handle the devices in a more effective manner.
+Hopefully, these ten tips will help handle the devices more effectively.

 Tip 1: Pay Attention to Protection